SonalSavaliya/Fake-News-Real-News-classification/README.md

 # Fake News Real News Analysis

-I did Fake news analysis, Real news analysis and built classification model using MultinomialNB, Logistic Regression, Random Forest and LSTM with the TF-IDF vectorizer for fake and real news.
+I performed Fake news analysis, Real news analysis and built classification model using MultinomialNB, Logistic Regression, Random Forest and LSTM with the TF-IDF vectorizer for fake and real news.
 I have used two datasets for this work, [Fake News](https://www.kaggle.com/mrisdal/fake-news) and [Real News](https://www.kaggle.com/anthonyc1/gathering-real-news-for-oct-dec-2016).
 This data are from October to December 2016.
 Here, I analyzed both news types and built the classification model by combining both.

+**Built a web app by deploying the LSTM model to AWS using dash and flask**: http://dash-env-dev.us-east-1.elasticbeanstalk.com/

 ### Fake News Analysis